Best Middle Class Scholarships – May 2025

 Can I get FAFSA if my parents make a lot of money?

-You can still fill out the FAFSA if your parents make much money.
+You can still fill out the FAFSA if your parents make a lot of money.
 Once you get your financial aid offer, though, you may get a lower amount of money given to you than you need.
-The family's income level determines a student's total cost, so if your family makes enough money, your final award amount may not cover much of your tuition.
+A student's total cost is determined by the family's income level, so if your family makes enough money, your final award amount may not cover a lot of your tuition.

 How much income is too much for FAFSA?

 There is no income limit for eligibility to qualify for financial aid through the FAFSA website.
-You may need a certain income level to get certain kinds of financial aid.
+To get certain kinds of financial aid, though, you may need a certain income level.

 Some federal financial aid is distributed only to low-income students, including Pell Grants, Direct Subsidized Loans, and sometimes state and institutional aid like scholarships.
-Work study is also only awarded to low-income students.
+Work study is also only awarded to students who are low-income.

 How much do you get for a middle class scholarship?

-For a middle class scholarship program, usually, students get up to 40% of their families' income in financial aid.
-Government or university scholarships may make up most of this funding allocated to the student.
+For a middle class scholarship program, usually students get only a fraction of their tuition dedicated to financial aid.
+Of this, government or university scholarships may make up a majority of this funding allocated to the student.
+You can calculate your expected financial aid on any university's website.